 Additional movement and business restrictions may vary by region.

 On January 12, 2021, the Government of Panama announced a gradual reopening plan.
-The following remain pending and do not have a foreseen date for reopening: schools, colleges, universities, indoor play areas for children, bars, clubs, conferences, concerts, fairs, carnival, parades, and processions.
+The following remain pending and do not have a foreseen date for reopening: colleges, universities, indoor play areas for children, clubs, concerts, fairs, carnival, parades, and processions.

 The Embassy encourages everyone to prepare accordingly.
 Maintain adequate supplies of food and medicine and be prepared to shelter in place as directed by local authorities.

 - Are U.S. citizens required to quarantine?

 - Passengers on inbound, outbound, or transit flights who test positive for COVID-19 at the airport will be required to quarantine at a MINSA-designated hotel/hospital for 14 days.
 The Embassy cannot insist that passengers be retested or discharged from quarantine prior to the end of the required quarantine period.